Likes2Weave/RepData_PeerAssessment1/PA1_template.md

 ##        <dbl>        <int>
 ## 1      9354.
 10395
 ```

 In both cases, replacing NAs with the mean or median results in new data sets with higher means.
 Replacing NAs with the mean also increased the resulting median.
 Hovever, replacing the NAs with the median had no change on the median of the new data set.

 Imputing missing data using the mean seems to have had a more pronounced impact on the data in the lower step count range.
 However, based on the shape of the histogram, imputing with the median had less impact.

 ## Are there differences in activity patterns between weekdays and weekends?

 Use weekdays() to create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+Use the activity dataset created by imputing NAs with the median.

 ```r